openvswitch/ovs/Documentation/topics/openflow.rst

 Those features are those only available in OpenFlow 1.4, other OpenFlow 1.4 features are listed in the previous section.

-* More extensible wire protocol

-  Many on-wire structures got TLVs.

-  All required features are now supported.
-  Remaining optional: table desc, table-status

-  (EXT-262)

-  (required for OF1.4+)

 * Optical port properties

   (EXT-154)